 While I watched the fast-paced game, all the while trying to figure out what on earth was going on, I overheard some people at the table next to me talking about the Nashville Predators.
 One person in particular, a guy who looked to be about my own age, was explaining the rules to a girl who seemed to be just as clueless as I was about hockey.

-My first thoughts were something like this: “Maybe he plays hockey.
+My first thoughts went something like this: “Maybe he plays hockey.
 I wonder where?
 Definitely cannot be originally from this area if he plays hockey.
 Maybe he’s just from Nashville and he’s caught the Predator Pride I’ve been hearing about.
 Maybe he could explain the rules so I would know what’s going on.
 No, I don’t want to be rude and just barge over to a table of strangers.”

 I changed my mind.
 After considering the best way to approach the subject of hockey rules, I approached the table with laptop in hand.
 I asked the person I had heard explaining the rules if he could repeat what he had just said in simple terms.
 This was a bold, brave, uncharacteristic move on my part.
 I don’t really enjoy having six people staring at me with a look that clearly says, “Who are you?
 Why are you here?
 ‘She doesn’t even go here’…-Mean Girls.”
 There were several girls at the table with the guys.
 They looked how most girls look if you approach a guy that they may or may not be talking to: judgmental.
 I don’t blame them for it.
 If I were them, I probably would have judged me, too.
 They didn’t make any attempts to talk to me, so I left the girls alone to enjoy their food.